Cross-selling in self-serve stores:

 What is cross-merchandising? (definition and examples)

-Cross-merchandising (cross-promotion, cross-category or joint merchandising) is the practice of displaying complementary products from different categories together, in order to generate additional revenue.
+Because physical distance helps us understand the relation between products, cross-merchandising (cross-promotion, cross-category or joint merchandising) is the practice of displaying complementary products from different categories together.
 The goal is to provide quick and convenient access to products consumed together.
-Or it suggests to customers an additional item that “goes well with” their primary item — "products that work well together".
-By offering connected products, this practice can entice customers to purchase more.
+Or it suggests to customers an additional item that “goes well with" their primary item — "products that work well together".
+By offering connected products, retail can generate additional revenue.

 “Consumers want to see products together that they would consume together“, Michael Tilley, associate director of Shopper Marketing at Mondelez (source)